Thai spa with shíkùmén (stone-gate house) interior offering facials, aromatherapy, hot-stone and Chinese massages (from Y620). You can...

 This stupendous tower seizes the Shànghǎi zeitgeist with dramatic aplomb.
 Resembling a sci-fi corporation headquarters, the...

 Set back in People’s Park alongside a pond, Barbarossa is all about escapism.
-Forget Shànghǎi, this is Morocco reimagined by Hollywood...
+Forget Shànghǎi, this is Morocco channeled by Hollywood...

 Kathleen’s 5 is all about the location: it’s set on the roof of the gorgeous Shanghai Art Museum in a glass-encased dining area,...

-Shànghǎi’s second-oldest vegetarian restaurant (opened in 1922), Gōngdélín never fails to perplex Western vegetarians – close to everything on the menu is prepared to resemble meat!
+Shànghǎi's second-oldest vegetarian restaurant (opened in 1922), Gōngdélín never fails to perplex Western vegetarians – almost everything on the menu is prepared to resemble meat, down to sinewy textures and bony chunks.
 Don’t worry though, the beef with shacha sauce and the sesame chicken rolls are actually made of tofu, no matter how convincing they look.

-The interior is a mix of stone and wood with Venetian blinds, honeycombed lamps and a couple of Buddhist statues thrown in for good fortune.
+The interior is a blend of stone and wood with Venetian blinds, honeycombed lamps and a couple of Buddhist statues thrown in for good fortune.